ethz-asl/config_utilities/README.md

 void rosParam<T>(const std::string& name, T* param);
 // Also works for configs, these don't require a name but an optional sub_namespace. void rosParam(Config* config, const std::string& sub_namespace = "");
-// The namespace of the creating nodehandle can be querried via rosParamNameSpace(). string rosParamNameSpace();
+// The namespace of the creating nodehandle can be queried via rosParamNameSpace(). string rosParamNameSpace();

 // Use these tools within fromRosParam().
 Defaults should be set at variable declaration.